katlogic/WindowsD/README.md

 You can re-protect a process after you're done with it, simply by calling the ioctl again with same buffer (it holds the original flags) and the `buf->prot` will be swapped again.

+`WIND_IOCTL_REGNON/OFF, WIND_IOCTL_REGLOCKON/OFF`

+These take string with registry key as paramater, and can turn locking and notifications on/off.

 ### Internals